VittuD/simple-ijepa/README.md

 Linear probing is done with scikit-learn’s `LogisticRegression` (wrapped in a `CalibratedClassifierCV`), using features from the encoder at image resolution `96x96`.

-More detailed evaluation steps and results for [STL10](https://github.com/filipbasara0/simple-ijepa/blob/main/notebooks/linear-probing-stl.ipynb) can be found in the `notebooks/` directory.
+More detailed evaluation steps and results for [STL10](https://github.com/filipbasara0/simple-ijepa/blob/main/notebooks/linear-probing-stl.ipynb) can be found in the `notebooks/` directory of the original repo.

 | Dataset | Approach | Encoder           | Emb. dim | Patch size | Num. targets | Batch size | Epochs | Top 1% |
 |---------|----------|-------------------|----------|------------|--------------|------------|--------|--------|